masoudfarahani/ElEMockApi/README.md

 ﻿## ELEMockApi
 This is a lightweight mock server designed for API simulation.
-Built on Jint (JavaScript interpreter for .NET), it requires basic JavaScript knowledge to write rules and placeholders.
+Built on Jint (JavaScript interpreter for .NET), it requires basic JavaScript knowledge to write rules and placeholders and uses SQLite as database.

+> For calling your Api prepend your request Url with **mocked** for example  localhost:xx/originalapi/get =>  localhost:xx/mocked/originalapi/get

 ### Creating a Mock API Endpoint
 To set up a mocked API, you must define the following components: